 “young children in foraging cultures are nursed frequently; held, touched, or kept near others almost constantly; frequently cared for by individuals other than their mothers (fathers and grandmothers, in particular) though seldom by older siblings; experience prompt responses to their fusses and cries; and enjoy multiage play groups in early childhood.” (p.
 15)

-Here are more details about the importance of each of these components plus perinatal experiences.
+Here are more suggestions of what to do and details about the importance of each of these Components of The Evolved Nest:

 Vaginal birth may parallel the extensive licking that other newborn mammals receive from their mothers (Montagu, 1978).
 Similar to mammals who go unlicked, cesarean-birthed babies have respiratory, digestive and elimination problems.
 In fact, the physiological stress of natural birth triggers high levels of mitochondrial uncoupling protein 2 (UCP2) which is related to nutrient utilization critical for normal development and survival of hippocampal and other brain neurons, affecting memory and other functions in adulthood (Simon-Areces, Dietrich, Hermes, Garcia-Segura, Arevalo et al., 2012).

 Association for Prenatal and Perinatal Psychology and Health, APPPAH